ibm-cloud-docs/containers/kubernetes-service-cli.md

 </br>
 ### `ibmcloud ks machine-types`
 {: #cs_machine_types}

-View a list of available worker machine types, or flavors, for your worker nodes.
+View a list of available worker machine types for worker nodes in classic clusters.
 Machine types vary by zone.
 {:shortdesc}

 Each machine type includes the amount of virtual CPU, memory, and disk space for each worker node in the cluster.
 By default, the secondary storage disk directory where all container data is stored, is encrypted with LUKS encryption.
 If the `disable-disk-encrypt` option is included during cluster creation, then the host's container runtime data is not encrypted.
 [Learn more about the encryption](/docs/containers?topic=containers-security#encrypted_disk).

-You can provision your worker node as a virtual machine on shared or dedicated hardware, or as a physical machine on bare metal.
-[Learn more about your machine type options](/docs/containers?topic=containers-planning_worker_nodes#planning_worker_nodes).
+You can provision your worker node as a virtual machine on shared or dedicated hardware, or for classic clusters only, as a physical machine on bare metal.
+[Learn more about your flavor options](/docs/containers?topic=containers-planning_worker_nodes#planning_worker_nodes).

 ```
 ibmcloud ks machine-types --zone ZONE [--json] [-s]